Junaifu/CAU_OpenSW_Snake/README.md

 Can be found in ``/backup_files`` directory.
 Skeleton of a backup file:
 ```
 sizeX,sizeY     <-- (int, int) sizeX,sizeY are respectively the number of rows and columns of the map
 Direction       <-- (from 1 to 4) direction of the snake (respectively North, South, East, West)
+Snake coords    <-- [(int, int)] array of tuples of snake body's coords
 Score           <-- (int) score of the player
 Map             <-- (row syntax: int, int, int .... int\n) map of the saved game
 ```